pdn4kd/pdn4kd.github.io/pubs.md

 ["Giant Outer Transiting Exoplanet Mass (GOT 'EM) Survey.
 VI.
 Confirmation of a Long-period Giant Planet Discovered with a Single TESS Transit"](https://ui.adsabs.harvard.edu/abs/2025AJ....170...41E/), which takes advantage of what now amounts to archival data for TOI-4456 b.
 Admittedly, this is another case where our data was limited detection-wise ("ruled out" a transit at that time).

 ## Other
 I'd certainly be willing to put up my old slides/posters up here, but I'm not sure there's any interest since it would be either undergrad work or covered by current/upcoming papers.
-At least some of the details of my work is going to end up as blog posts.
+At least some of the details of my work (especially background to the thesis) is going to end up as blog posts.

+Since I *have* helped with documentation before, it's possible that the campus telescope manual or some more game-related things might also make sense.

+["Simulations for Upcoming and Proposed Exoplanet Surveys as Pathfinders for Direct Imaging Missions"](/postersetc/PDN_Thesis_submitted.pdf), my thesis and [the final dissertation slides](/postersetc/iThesis Defense Slides 2.odp) ([pdf version](/postersetc/Thesis Defense Slides 2.pdf)).
+The [second round of RV survey simulations](/postersetc/HabEx_RVSim_draft.pdf) listed in it may become a paper in the future.
+Annoyingly, the orbital photometric lightsource calcualtions are sufficiently limited not to appear in any papers.)

 ["A Flexible Python Observatory Automation Framework for the George Mason University Campus Telescope"](https://ui.adsabs.harvard.edu/abs/2021tsc2.confE...8R/abstract), we're moving towards increasingly automating the campus telescope (see above on doing transit follow-up observations), and my contributions to research observing also fed into beta-testing the code and suggesting features/bug-fixes.
 I'm currently listing a conference abstract, though this is also becoming a paper.